dcc-Mock/flix-api/README.md

 This repository contains static JSON data that's served up through My JSON Server as a read-only REST API.

 db.json holds an object with a movies property, containing an array of movie objects.
 This "movies" property becomes a GET endpoint via My JSON Server.
+The Flix API endpoints return supplemental data for the Movies API, used in the React tutorial series.

 ## /movies
-These endpoints contains an array of supplemental data for the Movies API, used in the React tutorial series.

 The movies endpoint contains data for the following movies:
 - The Dark Knight